Zhenye-Na/blog/_posts/2018-10-07-pytorch-resnet-cifar100.md

 ### ResNet model

-Note: I have used different architecture in the ResNet.
+**Note**: I have used different architecture in the ResNet.
 Please pay attention when you wanna use this pieces of codes.

 #### Basic Block Class